• FB

 Notes

-Depending on the type of bread flour as well as how humid your kitchen in you may need to increase the water to 1 1/2 cups (which is only another 2 Tbl more than originally).
+Depending on the type of bread flour as well as how humid your kitchen is you may need to increase the water to 1 1/2 cups (which is only another 2 tablespoons more than the original).
 At times I’ve had to actually go up to 1 3/4 cups total but that was due to how humid my house was at the time.

 Slack Dough

-Slack dough means when then dough cannot hold a shape; it has no elasticity or spring back at all.
-It’s wet dough but not too wet.
+Slack dough means when the dough cannot hold a shape; it has no elasticity or spring back at all.
+It’s a wet dough but not too wet.
 It’s “billowy”.
-The dough is super, super soft and smooth.
+The dough is super, super soft, and smooth.

 Equipment